eads/hhdcpython/LESSON.md

 I've had to take just a few shortcuts due to some limitations of Python Anywhere, which I will note throughout the lesson.

+What seems like the biggest shortcut -- I prepared the skeleton of the code for you already -- isn't a shortcut in the real world at all.
+I *always* start data projects with a data processing template.
+I often develop it to a point I can pass it off to another developer who can handle the task but shouldn't have to worry about weird system and Python quirks.

+If you need to do this kind of work, you're probably going to be spending a lot of time studying and modifying other people's code.

 ## The problem

 A reporter at your publication would like you to clean up some data for a story about fringe religious groups in Mexico.
 She doesn't need anything fancy, just an overall count of the number of groups in the country and a count of the number of members per group.